millerthegorilla/django-bs-carousel/README.md

 to be confirmed

 ## usage
-add `django-bs-carousel` to your installed apps section of your settings.py. add `{% include 'django-bs-carousel/carousel.html' %} to the template that will display the carousel.
+add `django_bs_carousel` to your installed apps section of your settings.py. add `{% include 'django_bs_carousel/carousel.html' %} to the template that will display the carousel.
 In your settings.py file add the following...
 ```
 IMAGE_SIZE_LARGE = "1024x768"